a1inaashley/custom-promise-class/README.md

 > Ensure you compile the TypeScript files into JavaScript (using the TypeScript compiler), and then run the resulting JavaScript with Node.js.
 Adjust the paths according to your project setup.
 ___
 ## Types
-+ `ResolveFunction`: Function type for resolving a promise with a value or another promise-like object.
++ `ResolveFunction<T>`: Function type for resolving a promise with a value or another promise-like object.
 + `RejectFunction`: Function type for rejecting a promise with a reason.
-+ `ExecutorFunction`: Function type that takes a resolve and reject function, used to initialize promise behavior.
++ `ExecutorFunction<T>`: Function type that takes a resolve and reject function, used to initialize promise behavior.
 + `OnFulfilledFunction<T, TResult>`: Function type that defines the callback to execute when a promise is fulfilled.
 + `OnRejectedFunction<TResult>`: Function type that defines the callback to execute when a promise is rejected.
 ___